Bhupeshkumar009/spring-boot-student/README.md

 # spring-boot-student
-# This is pring project
+# This is Spring project